 If your oven has a convection setting, you don't need an air fryer, which is basically a tiny convection oven.
 And as easy as a toaster oven is to use, it's just a miniature version of your range.

 A few small appliances we like and recommend.
 Two of these are vacuum sealers and rice cookers.
-Vacuum sealers can help you save thousands of dollars a year by allowing you to buy in bulk and preserve food for up to five times longer than regular storage.
-And rice cookers are great because they make perfect rice while you focus on making the rest of the meal--and you never have to worry about over- or under-cooking your rice again.
+Vacuum sealers can help you save thousands of dollars a year by allowing you to buy in bulk and preserve food for up to five times longer than other storage methods.
+And rice cookers are great because they make perfect rice and free you to focus on making the rest of the meal--you never have to worry about over- or under-cooking your rice again.

 A vacuum sealer will pay for itself in less than a year: they are a fantastic tool if you want to waste less food.